 Following the risk assessment, the PCBU needs to implement safe systems of work that addresses the risks.

 The PCBU must provide appropriate PPE if shopping trolley collection requires exposure of workers to inclement weather.
 This includes:

 - wet weather gear

 - protection against ultraviolet exposure including sunscreen, broad-brimmed hat

 - sunglasses/safety glasses that meet the Australian Standard

 - fluorescent or other high visibility clothing (for daytime)

 Any uniform should consist of:

 Preventing heat illness

-The risk of heat illness from working outdoors in hot weather must be controlled.
+PCBUs must control the risk of heat illness from working outdoors in hot weather.
 Control measures may include: